datalad-handbook/book/docs/intro/howto.rst

 General prerequisites
 *********************

-.. index:: !
-Terminal, !
-Shell, !
-Command Line
+.. index:: ! terminal, ! shell, ! command Line

 DataLad uses command-line arguments in a *terminal*.
 This means that there is no graphical user interface with buttons to click on, but a set of commands and options users type into